 Here’s Every 2020 Color of the Year So Far

-Paint companies are already releasing their picks for the 2020 color of the year.
+Paint companies and industry experts are already releasing their picks for the 2020 color of the year.
 See which shades made the list.

 Back To Nature by Behr

 Last week, Behr officially announced its 2020 color of the year: Back To Nature.
 This shade of green is inspired by meadows and aims to bring the colors of nature indoors.
 “As we look ahead to a new decade, Back To Nature encourages us to reengage with the natural world, which we know can have a real, positive impact on our wellbeing,” said Erika Woelfel, vice president of color and creative services at Behr, in a press release.
 Pair the muted green with other hues found in nature, like browns, beiges, and blues, for a relaxing space.